Pecneb/computer_vision_research/README.md

 ## YOLOV7

 Yolov7 is the most recent version of YOLO.
 Darknet is no more, the source code of the neural net is in PyTorch.
 [Original-Repository](https://github.com/WongKinYiu/yolov7) [[2]](#2).
 To work with my framework, I read the whole codebase of Yolov7.
 I wrote yolov7api.py, function load_model(device, weights, imgsz, classify) can load the desired yolo model, if GPU is used half precision can be used (FP16 instead of FP32), detect(img) takes an opencv image as argument, it can take a lot more arguments, but those are only for parametization, there are default values set for those arguments, that are tested.
 The image has to be resized to the size of the NeuralNet.
 After the model is loaded, we can input the resized image to the neural net.
 The results are a matrix shaped (number of input images, number of detections, 6).
 A detection is a vector of [x, y, x, y, confidence, class] (first xy is top-left, second xy is bottom-right).
 The raw output of the neural net has to be resized to fit the original image.
 The output is still not good for my framework.
 The output have to be converted to a matrix of shape(number of detections, 3) what is looks like [label, confidence, (xywh)] xywh is center xy coordinates and width, height of bbox.

+**NOTICE**: If pytorch throws this error: RuntimeError: CUDA out of memory.
+Tried to allocate X.XX GiB (GPU 0; X.XX GiB total capacity; X.XX MiB already allocated; X.XX GiB free; X.XX GiB reserved in total by PyTorch) If reserved memory is >> allocated memory try setting max_split_size_mb to avoid fragmentation.
+See documentation for Memory Management and PYTORCH_CUDA_ALLOC_CONF.
+Then set environment variable PYTORCH_CUDA_ALLOC_CONF to `PYTORCH_CUDA_ALLOC_CONF="max_split_size_mb:256"`, if this does not solve the problem, play with the `max_split_size_mb`, try to give it other sizes.

 ### Installation

 Download yolov7 weights file from [yolov7.pt](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7.pt), then copy or move it to yolov7 directory.

-create conda environment
+create conda environment and add yolov7 to PYTHONPATH
 ```
 conda create -n <insert name here> python=3.9
 conda install pytorch torchvision torchaudio cudatoolkit=11.6 opencv matplotlib pandas tqdm pyyaml seaborn -c conda-forge -c pytorch
-export PYTHONPATH="${PYTHONPATH};${PWD}/yolov7/"
+export PYTHONPATH="${PYTHONPATH}:<PATH to YOLOV7 directory>"
 ```

+The setup of PYTHONPATH variable is very important, becouse python will throw a module error.
+To not have to set this environment variable every time use `conda env config vars set PYTHONPATH=${PYTHONPATH}:<PATH to YOLOV7 directory>"` command.

 ## Tracking of detected objects